-As highlighted by Julia Reda in her intervention on Monday, 2016 promises to be a crucial year with regard to the future of the public domain.
+As highlighted by Felix Reda in her intervention on Monday, 2016 promises to be a crucial year with regard to the future of the public domain.
 Later this year the European Commission will—for the first time in over 15 years—propose changes to the EU copyright rules.
 This provides the opportunity to adopt policies that will strengthen the public domain.
 Reda mentioned that the European Parliament clearly expressed the desire to better protect the public domain, both in the eponymous Reda report, and more recently in its report on the Commission’s Digital Single Market strategy.

 Unfortunately, measures related to strengthening the public domain do not seem to be very high on the Commission’s agenda right now.
 This is why we have used the Public Domain Day celebration to present a list of seven actions that will support the growth of the public domain in Europe.
 These actions are aimed at creating a modern copyright framework that is fit to serve the public interest in the 21st century.
 These actions need to be part of the update of the EU copyright rules.

 - Ensure that the mere digitisation of public domain works does not create new rights over them.
 Some member states would like to allow anyone who digitized a public domain work to claim new exclusive rights.
 This creates legal uncertainty and undermines the concept of the public domain.

 - Introduce a mandatory and strong exception to copyright for educational use.
 We need to ensure that education is not burdened by copyright-related barriers.
 To ensure this, we need a broad, harmonised exception.
 It should cover all types of uses, including digital and online activities, both inside and outside of the classroom.